-"(4) The development of a standardized format for reports submitted by States under section 102(c) of the Uniformed and Overseas Citizens Absentee Voting Act, and the making of such format available to States and units of local government submitting such reports, in accordance with section 703(b).
+"(4) The development of a standardized format for reports submitted by States under section 102(c) of the Uniformed and Overseas Citizens Absentee Voting Act, and the making of such format available to States and units of local gov-

-"(5) Any functions transferred to the Commission under section 801 (relating to functions of the former Office of Election Administration of the FEC).
+"(5) Any functions transferred to the Commission under section 703(b). "(5) Any functions transferred to the Commission under section 801 (relating to functions of the former Office of Election Administration of the FEC).